-2nd July 2018: I have added the Google Translate widget from Jetpack and put it at the top of my right hand column.
+2nd July 2018: I have added the Google Translate widget from Jetpack and put it at the top of my sidebar.
 Just select your desired language from the drop-down list.
 I apologise to all readers for not doing this sooner.

 29th June 2018: Any post containing a WP Google Map is currently unable to display it.
 I have attempted to fix the problem but the adjustments I made have not worked.
 I hope to resolve the problem in the near future.